San Diego PRIDE Pet Safety

-For people with dogs walking, please make sure they were boots.
+For people with dogs walking, please make sure they wear boots.
 You can always have your dog wear these around the house to get used to wearing them at events.
 If at all possible, put your dogs in wagons, strollers, and slings.
 This keeps them up and off the ground.
-Be sure if you have a wagon to try and attach an umbrella for shade, and of course, bring a lot of water for your pet to drink during the event.
+Be sure you have a wagon to try and attach an umbrella for shade, and of course, bring a lot of water for your pet to drink during the event.

 For those of you for the long haul, always remember to check the ground where you’ve moved to and use the “hand check” for your pet’s paws.

 If you go to a restaurant or bar, make sure you choose one with a pet-friendly patio and make sure your pet does not have access to human food or alcohol.
 These can be very toxic for your pets.

 It will be such an amazing pet-friendly weekend celebrating Pride in San Diego, but please make sure that you are prepared to ensure your pet is the safest and happiest throughout!

 Happy Pride from our founder